 Land Use Analysis.
 Through the use of publicly available and privately generated geospatial “layer” shapefiles, GIS technology can help analyze the local and regional trends of new land developments and possible future changes in land use classifications.
 Land change and use analysis allow local municipalities and private entities to generate their own data layers, as these can be accurately collected by field technicians.
 In addition, the combination of remote sensing technology (using sensors on airplanes or satellites), and ground-level data-collecting devices, provides a more precise classification and quantification of land use as it changes over time.

 Demographic Analysis.
 Demographic information (total population, age groups, income, etc.) is often represented in GIS platforms as individual, or as a combination of different features belonging to a real-world physical boundary.
-Also known as aggregates, this type of information is useful given the importance of demographic shifts in the planning of short and long-term development.
+Also known as aggregates, this type of information provides value to owners given the importance of demographic shifts in the planning of short and long-term development.
 Past changes in demographics can be used with GIS to build spatial statistical models in order to predict the “where” and “how many” questions concerning where various segments of the population will live within a chosen location.

 Method Evaluation.
 As environmental public policies evolve over time, the changes in technology and materials used to mitigate the detriments caused by environmental conditions serve as a reference that informs the needed changes to current methods.
 For example, Cotter Consulting (Program Management/Construction Management) PM/CM for the Residential Sound Insulation Program (RSIP) in Chicago, has benefited from the use of GIS technology as a planning and record-keeping tool when assisting the Chicago Department of Aviation (CDA) with current and future methodology decisions.